JElchison/spotify-playlist-set-theory/README.md

 user@computer:~$ ./spotify-playlist-set-theory.py 010 jelchison 5UYwlMnNTLqRuJ0CxUutOD 4EBTp2BrFqkv2123Zzbfsj 5NoLdcuoI3xdV52jqna4jY
 After pressing Enter, a new browser tab will launch.
 Authorize the Spotify application.
-After it redirects you to a nonexistent webpage, copy the "access_token" query parameter in the URL and set it as the ACCESS_TOKEN in your Bash environment before re-running this script.
+After it redirects you to a nonexistent webpage, copy the "access_token" query parameter in the URL and set it as the "access_token" in your Bash environment before re-running this script.

-user@computer:~$ ACCESS_TOKEN=BQCO...<truncated>...soXw ./spotify-playlist-set-theory.py intersection jelchison 5UYwlMnNTLqRuJ0CxUutOD 4EBTp2BrFqkv2123Zzbfsj 5NoLdcuoI3xdV52jqna4jY
+user@computer:~$ access_token=BQCO...<truncated>...soXw ./spotify-playlist-set-theory.py intersection jelchison 5UYwlMnNTLqRuJ0CxUutOD 4EBTp2BrFqkv2123Zzbfsj 5NoLdcuoI3xdV52jqna4jY
 Getting tracks listing for playlist 5UYwlMnNTLqRuJ0CxUutOD ...
 get_playlist_tracks: HTTP 200
 get_playlist_tracks: HTTP 200